 Call options and put options

-Put options – The purchase of a put option will provide buyer the right, but not the obligation, to sell the underlying asset at the specified price in the contract.
-Put option is a short position, that the underlying futures price will move lower.
+Put options – The purchase of a put option will provide the buyer the right, but not the obligation, to sell the underlying asset at the specified price in the contract.
+A put option is a short position, that the underlying futures price will move lower.

 Want to learn Investing click here-